 - Open Sub-theme

-We look forward to welcoming you to London in the Summer of 2020.
+We look forward to welcoming you to the virtual conference in August 2020.

 Please send any queries to email@example.com